Chapter 1.12

 11. The scope and standard of review shall be de novo.
 The City shall have the initial burden of proof in cases involving notices of violation, stop work orders, emergency orders or penalties to demonstrate by a preponderance of the evidence the existence of a violation and/or that the legal standard for imposing the penalty has been met.
 The Hearings Examiner shall decide what weight should be granted to the testimony of witnesses.

-12. After the conclusion of the public hearing, the Hearings Examiner may choose to leave the record open for a specified period of time to allow the parties a designated time for the submission of memorandums, briefs or proposed findings, as long as the Hearings Examiner can still issue his/her final decision according to any applicable deadline established by this chapter.
+12. After the conclusion of the public hearing, the Hearings Examiner may choose to leave the record open for a specified period of time to allow the parties a designated time for the submission of memorandums, briefs or proposed findings, as long as the Hearings Examiner can still issue their final decision according to any applicable deadline established by this chapter.

 13. At or after the appeal hearing on a notice of violation, the Hearings Examiner may: